emreerkmen/quiz-app-go/README.md

 [
     {
         "ID": 1,
-        "name": "General Quiz",
+        "name": "Animal Quiz",
-        "description": "This is a general quiz.
-You can find questions from any topic.", "questions": [
+        "description": "This is a animal quiz.
+You can find questions about animals.", "questions": [
             {
-                "question": "What is the best game in the world?", "choices": [
+                "question": "In which country can you find the smallest jellyfish?", "choices": [
-                    "God Of War",
-                    "Call Of Duty"
+                    "South Africa",
+                    "China",
+                    "Australia",
+                    "Iceland"
                 ]
             },
             {
+                "question": "What animals are Holstein Friesians?",
-                "question": "What is the capital of Malta", "choices": [
+                "choices": [
-                    "GTA 5",
-                    "NFS",
-                    "Mario"
+                    "Cats",
+                    "Dogs",
+                    "Horses",
+                    "Cows"
                 ]
-            },
-            {
-                "question": "What is the capital of Turkey", "choices": [
-                    "Ankara",
-                    "İstanbul",
-                    "İzmir"
-                ]
             }
         ]
     },
     {
         "ID": 2,
-        "name": "Game Quiz",
+        "name": "Food Quiz",
-        "description": "This quiz has questions that specific to video games.", "questions": [
+        "description": "This quiz has questions that specific to food.
+Pls make the quiz with a full stomach :).", "questions": [
             {
-                "question": "Test What is the best game in the world?", "choices": [
+                "question": "Which one of the following puddings is not sweet?", "choices": [
-                    "God Of War",
-                    "GTA 5"
+                    "Sticky Toffee pudding",
+                    "Christmas pudding",
+                    "Yorkshire pudding",
+                    "Bread and butter pudding"
                 ]
             },
             {
-                "question": "Test What is the capital of Malta", "choices": [
-                    "NFS",
-                    "Mario"
-                ]
-            },
-            {
-                "question": "Test What is the capital of Turkey", "choices": [
-                    "Call Of Duty",
-                    "Ankara"
+                "question": "Which one of the following ingredients wouldn’t you find in a full English breakfast?", "choices": [
+                    "Baked Beans",
+                    "Mushroom",
+                    "Broccoli",
+                    "Bacon"
                 ]
             }
         ]